-At December 31, 2013, our ratio of total capital to risk-weighted assets was 19 percent, our ratio of Tier 1 Capital to risk-weighted assets was 18 percent, and our leverage ratio was 11 percent.
+At December 31, 2014, the Company's ratio of total capital to risk-weighted assets was 19 percent, our ratio of Tier 1

+Capital to risk-weighted assets was 19 percent, and our leverage ratio was 11 percent.
 The Company met all capital adequacy requirements to which it is subject and is considered to be "well capitalized" under regulatory standards.